SwaroopGiri/AWS-SAP-C02-Notes/README.md

 ## API Gateway

 API Gateway has AWS_IAM authorization feature so that only authorized IAM users can invoke API gate

+Response code 429 is Quota Exceeded Error which means that client has done too many requests and has been throttled.
+This can be fixed by increasing transactions per second metric in API gateway to increase throttle limits

+API Gateway requests time out after 29 seconds which can lead to 504 error (Integration Failure)

 ## AWS License Manager